What is a DAO and why does it matter to AEC?

 Why do DAOs matter to AEC?

-• Crowdfunding: DAOs can allow the crowdfunding of AEC projects, giving the community the opportunity to invest in ventures that they consider promising.
+- Crowdfunding: DAOs can allow the crowdfunding of AEC projects, allowing the community to invest in ventures that they consider promising.

 Risks

-• Low Adoption and Awareness: DAOs are an emerging technology, and many professionals and investors are still unfamiliar with the concept.
+- Low Adoption and Awareness: DAOs are an emerging technology, and many professionals and investors still need to familiarize themselves with the concept.
 Low adoption can limit its potential impact on the AEC.

 Conclusion